 3. Individual DBT Therapy

 All of HPCA’s Individual DBT Therapists provide individual DBT therapy focused on identified Target Behaviors, secondary behaviors and details gleaned through Behavior Chain Analyses.
 We assist clients in identifying their specific Target Behaviors based on a hierarchy and personalize the Diary Card to track them as a way to interrupt the pattern and introduce more effective responses (e.g. chemical use, overspending, giving up, fighting, etc.).

 We use the curriculum developed by Alex Miller.
 One or both parents attend with the adolescents.
 We can currently treat 7-9 adolescents and their parents at a time.
 Ruth Spiegel, Glenda Janzen, Andrea Robertson and Shelley Berven treat adolescents who are participating in our Adolescent DBT program.

 Consultation and Up-to-date training

 HPCA’s DBT team conducts formal Case Consultation meetings weekly.
 We are able to consult with others who provide DBT services as well.
 Our therapists regularly participate in DBT training with the Behavior Tech group based in Seattle, Washington.
-All therapists are DBT Intensively trained.
-Our program is in the process of applying for the updated National DBT Certification.
+All therapists are DBT Intensively trained or in the process of doing so.
+Our program is in the process of working towards National Certification.